mattix10/Store/README.md

 * [ToDo](#todo)

 ## General info
 This is my first bigger Angular project - Online Store.
 Creating this web-app I have learned how one of the most popular JS framework works and how to use it.
-I wrote a backend in Node.js and choose MongoDB to store data, so you can easily modify and delete items..
+Additionally, I wrote a backend in Node.js and choose MongoDB to store data, so you can easily modify and delete items..

 ## Overview
 In this app you can: